 The Pepper Farm is located in Malacatos, Ecuador.
 Known as the Valley of Eternal Spring, Malacatos has the perfect climate for year round agriculture.
 Stacey and Cervio created The Pepper Farm in early 2019.
 Cervio, a native of Malacatos, is a multi-talented craftsman as well as an influential farmer.
 Stacey moved to Ecuador in 2014 and eventually found her way to Malacatos.
 We grow a variety of crops and discovered our niche in growing peppers that people love.

 Cervio does it all...he's constantly improving everything, from automating the drip irrigation system to increasing harvest efficiency.
 Cervio makes our chemical-free fertilizer, is in charge of shipping, and makes sure everything is running smoothly.
 He is a master craftsman as well and has improved our storage facilities with a touch of class.

-As chief cook and bottle washer, Stacey manages to work full-time and take care of the farm.
-In between the pepper plants, Stacey grows cacao, coffee, a variety of citrus, bananas, papayas, pineapples, ginger, turmeric, guayaba, lemongrass, potatoes, carrots, sunflowers, gourds, bok choy,
+Stacey works full-time as a natural resources consultant to Native American tribal governments in the U.S., and she takes care of the farm.
+In between the pepper plants, Stacey grows cacao, coffee, a variety of citrus, bananas, papayas, pineapples, ginger, turmeric, galangal, guayaba, lemongrass, potatoes, carrots, sunflowers, gourds, bok choy, kale, Romaine lettuce, strawberries,

 We're dedicated to conducting our business in a way that benefits the environment, inspires action, and supports communities.